National Origin Discrimination Lawyer in Rochester, NY

 Why Choose The Cimino Law Firm for Your Claim?

 You have already been through so much.
 The stress has gotten to you, and you need a compassionate legal team on your side.
-Michelle Cimino and The Cimino Law Firm will help you through the intense emotions that you feel.
+Michelle Cimino of The Cimino Law Firm will help you through your intense emotions.
 At the same time, our firm will use the law to hold your employer accountable.
 Justice is vital in these cases, and we will put all of our resources into fighting for you.